 Lift the mirror cover to turn on the visor mirror lamp.
-The visor will slide back and forth on the rod for increased sunlight coverage.

-AUXILIARY POWER POINT
+AUXILIARY POWER POINT (12VDC)

 Power outlets are designed for accessory plugs only.
 Do not hang any type of accessory or accessory bracket from the plug.
 Improper use of the power outlet can cause damage not covered by your warranty.